 Happy to share our passion for aviation with young people

 The future is in the hands of the young!
 That’s why we at EUROCONTROL want to make sure we can attract talented young people with a passion for aviation.
-To do so, we strive to offer interesting and challenging traineeships, graduate programmes, job opportunities and numerous initiatives.
+To do so, we strive to offer interesting and challenging traineeships, job opportunities and numerous initiatives.

 One such campaign is our first ever Hackathon.
 It brings together 32 young and talented students from across Europe for an opportunity to challenge their coding creativity and help create the world’s most efficient radar decoding system.
 The Hackathon takes place between 4-6 November 2016 and you can follow it on our dedicated Hackathon website.

 Another initiative we have recently launched is a campaign for students looking to expand their horizons via future career opportunities.
 We offer promising young people an exciting opportunity to train for two-and-a-half years and, if selected, a rewarding career as an air traffic controller (ATCO) at our Maastricht Upper Area Control Centre (MUAC).
 Find out more about this opportunity on our dedicated ATCO website.